Gone are the days of decorating every spare inch of space in my home. These days, less is more when ushering in a new season.

 kitchen window with a large vase next to the sink filled with olive branches

-The same golden shade that I used in the living room is mirrored in a simple hand towel as well a sweet little touch of color next to the stove.
+The same golden shade that I used in the living room is mirrored in a simple hand towel and provides a sweet little touch of color next to the stove.

 view of the stove with a fall colored towel and blue dutch oven on the stovetop